 Anthony Bossone has been the Chief Financial Officer of Atlantic-Pacific Capital, Inc., a broker-dealer and global placement agent dedicated to raising capital for alternative investment funds, since 2003.
+In this role, Mr. Bossone directs and oversees all global financial and administrative functions of the broker-dealer, including financial accounting and reporting, regulatory compliance, planning and analysis, treasury, tax, legal, payroll, human resources, benefits, insurance and other corporate matters.
 From 2001 to 2003, Mr. Bossone was the Assistant Controller at SAC Capital Advisors, LLC, a hedge fund advisory firm, and from 1999 until 2001, Mr. Bossone served as an equity trader at Schonfeld Securities, LLC, a securities trading firm.
 Mr. Bossone began his career at PricewaterhouseCoopers LLP in 1993 where he was an audit manager until 1999.
 Mr. Bossone received his B.S. in Business and Economics with highest honors from Lehigh University and is a Certified Public Accountant.
 Mr. Bossone is also NACD (National Association of Corporate Directors) Directorship Certified.

-We believe Mr. Bossone's qualifications to serve on the Board of Directors include his financial and accounting expertise.
+We believe Mr. Bossone's qualifications to serve on the Board of Directors include his global financial, accounting and compliance expertise.
 The Board also benefits from his experience as an equity trader.